 2 – Install PiVPN via terminal

 We need access to the Pi via terminal.
-You will need to enable SSH on the Pi before you can access the terminal remotely.
-Visit our guide for steps on how to enable SSH on Raspbian.
-You can log into the terminal using a command line interface.
+You may need to enable SSH on the Pi before you can access the terminal remotely.
+Visit our guide for steps on how to enable SSH on Raspberry Pi OS.
+You can log into the terminal using a command-line interface.
 For more details, check out our SSH Raspberry Pi login guide.